Modelled Territorial Authority GDP methodology

 How often MTAGDP is updated

-We update MTAGDP annually, about 4 weeks after Statistics New Zealand’s Regional GDP series is released at the end of March.
+We update the experimental MTAGDP series annually as soon as practical after Statistics New Zealand’s Regional GDP series is released at the end of March, typically June.

-MTAGDP includes estimates for 16 regional council areas and 66 territorial authority areas for every year of the time series, from year end March 2000 to the most recent year published.
-The breakdown by the 18 industry categories (plus a further 4 sub-industry categories) are available for every year of the time series bar the latest year and align with the industries used in Stats NZ’s Regional GDP series.
+MTAGDP includes estimates for 16 regional council areas and 66 territorial authority areas for every year of the time series beginning 2000.
+The breakdown by the 18 industry categories (plus a further 4 sub-industry categories) are available for every year of the time series bar the latest year, and align with the industry groupings used in Stats NZ’s Regional GDP series.